-Several factors are challenging coal- and oil-fired generators’ ability to recover the cost of capital investments to maintain their older plants and ensure performance or invest in new control technologies to meet stringent state and federal environmental requirements.
+Several factors are challenging coal-fired, oil-fired, and nuclear power generators’ ability to recover the cost of capital investments to maintain their older plants.

 For many, the only option is to retire.
 These resources are likely to be replaced mainly by wind resources and more natural-gas-fired resources.